 While we were unable to identify all the targets, these targeting demographics demonstrate a geographical region of interest for Iron Tiger.
 Among those targets, we could only identify one of them: a Taiwanese gaming development company.
 Interestingly, we found a sample from the Reptile rootkit framework in that same company, as well as network requests to a subdomain that belongs to Earth Berberoka’s infrastructure.

-We also noticed network requests from a Taiwanese IT development company to the subdomain trust[.]veryssl[.]org, and the subdomain centre.veryssl[.]org is a C&C for one of the rshell samples we found.
+We also noticed network requests from a Taiwanese IT development company to the subdomain trust[.]veryssl[.]org, and the subdomain center.veryssl[.]org is a C&C for one of the rshell samples we found.
 This suggests the company could be compromised by the same threat actor.

 - June 2021: Oldest Linux rshell sample found